Wofford shocks depleted No. 17 North Carolina, 68-64

 UP NEXT

-Wofford: The Terriers play the second of four consecutive road games, staying on Tobacco Road with a trip to No. 7 Duke.
+Wofford: The Terriers play the second of four consecutive road games, staying on Tobacco Road to play at No. 7 Duke on Thursday.

 North Carolina: The Tar Heels’ grueling stretch continues with a cross-country trip.
 They play at No. 6 Gonzaga on Wednesday night, their fifth game in the last six against an opponent currently ranked in the top 10.